 Dr. Jules Kamin received his Ph.D. in business economics, finance and management science from the University of Chicago Graduate School of Business, rated #1.
-He is an expert on Economic Damages and Economic / Financial Aspects of Liability.
-He brings to the practice of forensic economics a unique combination of educational background, practical business and teaching experience, and a proven record of expert retention and testimony in over five hundred cases since 1987.
-Services Include:
+He is an expert on Economic Damages impacting businesses and individuals.

 Commercial damages occur in breach-of-contract and business-tort cases that result in claims of lost profits or diminished business goodwill or business value.
 Intellectual-property-infringement cases and antitrust cases also can involve such loss claims.
 The measurement of damages in these types of cases follows a basic methodology, with some variations in intellectual-property matters.
 Measurement of damages in securities-fraud cases uses a different approach.

 Michael Levine is one of the most decorated Supervisory Agents in the history of the Drug Enforcement Administration.
 A US Law Enforcement Procedure Expert, Mr. Levine has many decades of courtroom experience (civil & criminal) as a Trial consultant and Expert Witness, including 25 years of service with DEA, Customs, BATF, and the IRS Criminal Investigations Division.
 Mr. Levine's supervisory and other law enforcement experience includes being in command of task force units combining officers of FBI, BATF, IRS, Customs, NYPD and other police agencies, service as an Internal Affairs supervisory investigator, a senior inspector with the Department of Justice OPR, Office of Professional Responsibility, and Director of a sheriffs department drug bureau.